vuejs/vuefire/docs/guide/realtime-data.md

 }
 ```

 `documents.sharedWith.documents` end up as arrays of strings.
-Those strings are actuallyh _paths_ that can be passed to `doc()` as in `doc(db, 'documents/robin-book')` to get the actual reference to the document.
+Those strings are actually _paths_ that can be passed to `doc()` as in `doc(db, 'documents/robin-book')` to get the actual reference to the document.
 By being a string instead of a Reference, it is possible to display a bound document with VueFire as plain text.

 It is possible to customize this behavior by providing a [`maxRefDepth` option](../api/interfaces/UseDocumentOptions.md#maxrefdepth):